chenghui03/Calib_RT/README.md

 - statsmodels (>= 0.14.0)
 - scipy (>= 1.11.3)

-You can install the calib_rt package using pip:
+You can install the `calib_rt` package using pip:
 ```bash
 pip install pycalib_rt
 ```

 # Usage
-Here is an example of how to use Calib-RT for retention time calibration:
+Here is an example of how to use `calib_rt` for RT calibration:

 ```python
 import calib_rt